Billings Medical Malpractice Lawyer

 - You must show you and the defendant had a doctor-patient relationship at the time of the misdiagnosis, and that the doctor therefore owed you duties of care.

 - You need proof that the defendant breached his/her duties of care as your physician (e.g., by negligently failing to obey protocol to come to a reasonable diagnosis).

 - The defendant’s breach of duty and your injuries must have a causal link.
 In other words, the physician’s negligence must have caused your damages.

 - A successful claim needs to demonstrate that the plaintiff suffered injuries, medical expenses, pain and suffering, or other damages from the misdiagnosis.

 In Montana, a medical malpractice claim also involves putting your claim to a medical-legal panel.
 This prerequisite requires filing an Application for Review of Claim, where you describe the misdiagnosis in detail and give the panel the authorization to review your medical records.
 The panel will review the evidence given and deliberate whether to permit the lawsuit to continue.
 Building a strong case with help from an attorney is imperative for a successful case.

 Contact Us for a Free Case Evaluation

-Despite the complexity of a medical misdiagnosis claim, you can improve your odds of achieving a settlement or judgment with help from our attorneys.
-Start your claim on a strong note by scheduling your free consultation with us in Billings.
+Despite the complexity of a medical malpractice claim, you can improve your odds of achieving a settlement or judgment with help from our attorneys.
+Start your claim on a strong note by scheduling your free consultation with us.
 We’ll discuss your situation and let you know if we believe your case has merit.
 Then, we can begin work on your claim immediately.
 Contact us today for more information.